hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="googlecloudkmsencrypt"></a>
 # **GoogleCloudKMSEncrypt**
-> void GoogleCloudKMSEncrypt (string key, GoogleCloudKMSEncryptRequest googleCloudKMSEncryptRequest, string gcpkmsMountPath = null)
+> void GoogleCloudKMSEncrypt (GoogleCloudKMSEncryptRequest googleCloudKMSEncryptRequest, string key, string gcpkmsMountPath = "gcpkms", TimeSpan? wrapTTL = null)

 Encrypt a plaintext value using a named key